bennyhuo/KotlinBlogTranslation/original/M8 is out!.md

 <p></p>
 {% endraw %}

-The reason is that the getter for <em>x</em> has the same name (getX) and signature (takes no parameters, returns Int) as the function declared next to it and JVM does not allow such things in class files.
+The reason is that the getter for *x* has the same name (getX) and signature (takes no parameters, returns Int) as the function declared next to it and JVM does not allow such things in class files.
-Another case is an <em>accidental override</em>:
+Another case is an *accidental override*:

 {% raw %}
 <p></p>